zcattacz/alasql_wiki/Webworker.md

     </script>
 ```

 Include file ```alasql.js``` on the page, and then run alasql.worker().
 It will create new Worker based on the alasql.min.js.
-After that you can use Alasql as shown before.
+After that you can use AlaSQL as shown before.
 Again, the webworker version of alasql() is async.

 Try this example [here](http://alasql.org/demo/012worker/index2.html).